okuharaRR/RTEP5/README.md

 For further information about our project, have a look at our [Wiki](https://github.com/okuharaRR/RTEP5/wiki).

-For software documentation, please click [here].
-INSERT LINK!
+For software documentation, please click [here](https://okuhararr.github.io/RTEP5/).

 You can find our website [here](https://rtesps.wixsite.com/mytea).